Vegan Braised Red Cabbage with Apples and Pecans

 In addition to cabbage being one of my faves to throw into a salad..
 Braised red cabbage is one of my all time loves!

 I feel as though the first time I experienced braised red cabbage was at a restaurant, thus it was packed with sugar, butter and everything that defeats the purpose of enjoying cabbage.
 However, I loved the concept and the overall tart flavor profile, so I was on a mission a year or so ago to recreate this concept.
 I’m just so glad I did, because it’s one of my obsessions!

-I love this recipe as its packed to the max with nutrients, made with minimal ingredients, features only a dash of coconut sugar, sweetness is mostly derived from the apples, a tartness from the apple cider vinegar, has texture, the toasted pecans add an element of savoriness and it has wine!!
+I love this recipe for countless reasons!
+Its packed to the max with nutrients, made with minimal ingredients, features only a dash of coconut sugar, sweetness is mostly derived from the apples, a tartness from the apple cider vinegar, has texture, the toasted pecans add an element of savoriness and it has a lil red wine.
 Ingredients are accessible, affordable, it requires minimal skills to make, can easily be produced in bulk, and is the perf holiday side dish!

-If you’re looking for the perf addition to your upcoming holiday spread, you to try my classic vegan Braised Red Cabbage with apples & toasted pecans!
+If you’re looking for the perf addition to your upcoming holiday spread, you have to try my classic vegan Braised Red Cabbage with apples & toasted pecans!

 Why this recipe rocks: